AGV-IIT-KGP/awesome-motion-planning/README.md

 =======================

-An attempt to collect a curated list of awesome learning resources, research papers, tools and other resources related to Biology.
+An attempt to collect a curated list of awesome learning resources, research papers, tools and other resources related to Motion Planning.
 This is inpired from several such lists in programming community.

 If you want to contribute to this list (please do), [send a pull